rspurgeon/connector-study-hall-202102/README.md

 ```
 ccloud environment list

-ccloud environment use env-pwv35
+ccloud environment use env-dwnqo
-Now using "env-pwv35" as the default (active) environment.
+Now using "env-dwnqo" as the default (active) environment.
 ```

 * To set the current kafka cluster you want to work with (substitute your Kafka cluster ID):
 ```
 ccloud kafka cluster list

-ccloud kafka cluster use lkc-36r20
+ccloud kafka cluster use lkc-mgw81
-Set Kafka cluster "lkc-36r20" as the active cluster for environment "env-pwv35".
+Set Kafka cluster "lkc-mgw81" as the active cluster for environment "env-pwv35".
 ```

 * We need an API Key to auth with Kafka, use ccloud api-create to